kotgakapainor/inferno-starter/README.md

 - [ ] Hot Reloading server
 - [ ] use createPortal for manipulating stuff in the `<head>` (https://github.com/infernojs/inferno#createportal-package-inferno)
 - [ ] use css modules
-- [ ] SAAS - alternatively deploy koa server to google functions (firebase) or similar
+- [ ] SAAS - alternatively deploy koa server to firebase, azure or lambda

 ## Author